How To Enjoy Wine – Any Time, Any Place, Any Price

-The Trader Joe’s folks agree that your surroundings are important.
+The Trader Joe’s folks agree.
 They have just issued a set of five podcasts that go behind the scenes at the company.
 In the second episode Matt Sloan, VP of Marketing Product, describes the tasting panel that samples and grades all new products.
 He introduces the process like this:

 We all love the glass of wine that we had on the Amalfi Coast after a long day traipsing up and down the Cinque Terra, but that same wine tastes differently at 10:00 AM under fluorescent lights on a Thursday.

 Sloan suggests that if a wine or food can score well in the sterile environment of a tasting room, it’s likely to become a well-liked product because it will taste even better at a relaxed time with good friends.